W34K3D/W34K3D/aws-cloud-solution-architect.md

 ### What's the AWS CLI ?

-- A tool that enables you to interact with AWS services using commands in</br>your command-line shell
+- A tool that enables you to interact with AWS services using commands in your command-line shell
 - Direct access to the public APIs of AWS services
 - You can develop scripts to manage your resources
 - It's open-source https://github.com/aws/aws-cli